aloneplayer/30daysOS/day08-Mouse/readme.txt

 New-----------
+Using new data struct  MOUSE_DEC
+Parse mouse data to X, Y and Button

+Done-----------
 Read mouse data and reflactor

-Done-----------
 Add mosue control into int.c